lino-framework/welfare/docs/ref/isip.rst

   .. attribute:: user

     The responsible integration agent.

   .. attribute:: user_asd

     The responsible general social agent (if there is any).

+  .. method:: get_granting(self, **aidtype_filter)

+    Return the one and only granting which matches the specified filter criteria and appliable during the period of this contract.

   .. method:: get_aid_type

-  Return the *integration aid type* for which there is one and only one :class:`granting <welfare.aids.Granting>` active for the period of this contract.
+    Return the *integration aid type* for which there is one and only one :class:`aid granting <welfare.aids.Granting>` active for the period of this contract.
 Integration aid types are those who have :attr:`welfare.aids.AidType.is_integ_duty` checked.

 Models